MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

     Figure 3: Standard elements supported by *ospgrillage*

-Supports are automatically set at nodes (1 to 7)  along grid A and grid E as pinned and roller respectively.
+Supports are automatically set at nodes  along grid A (2 to 6) and grid E (9 to 13)  as pinned and roller respectively.

 The :class:`~ospgrillage.osp_grillage.OspGrillage` class takes the following keyword arguments: